The Cauchy problem for fully nonlinear parabolic systems on manifolds: The linear parabolic Schauder theory

-where the constant $C$ depends on $M$, $E$, $\lambda$, $\Lambda$, $\alpha$ and $T$, and $C$ increases w.r.t. $T$..
-Here, $\lambda >0$ is the infimum of the constants in the Legendre-Hadamard condition for $L_t$ over $t\in [0,T]$, and $\Lambda < \infty$, a constant related to the $C^{k+\alpha,\frac{k+\alpha}{r}}$-norms of the coefficients of $L_t$ in the given normal coordinate charts and local trivializations, is defined in a way similar to that in the first paragraph of this section. \end{thm} {\bf Proof}.
-The proof is similar to that of Theorems 2.3 and 2.4, using Theorem 4.11 of [So]. {$\Box$}
+where the constant $C$ depends on $M$, $E$, $\lambda$, $\Lambda$, $\alpha$ and $T$, and $C$ increases w.r.t. $T$.
+Here, $\lambda >0$ is the infimum of the constants in the Legendre-Hadamard condition for $L_t$ over $t\in [0,T]$, and $\Lambda < \infty$ is a constant related to the $C^{m+\alpha,(m+\alpha)/r}$-norms of the coefficients of $L_t$ in the given normal coordinate charts and local trivializations constructed above, defined similarly as before. \end{thm} {\bf Proof}.
+The proof is similar to that of Theorems 2.3 and 2.4, using Theorem 4.11 of \cite {So}. {$\Box$}

 Consequently we have the following \begin{thm} Let the linear, strongly elliptic operator $L_t$ ($t \in [0,T]$), $f$ and $u_0$ be smooth ($C^\infty$).
-Then there exists a unique smooth solution to the linear, strongly parabolic system (2.1) on $M \times [0,T]$. \end{thm}
+Then there exists a unique smooth solution to the linear, strongly parabolic system (2.4) on $M \times [0,T]$. \end{thm}